The 10 best mouse bungees for gaming in 2021 | Dot Esports

 Glorious’ mouse bungee features a classic design and a simple color scheme while providing straightforward functionality.
 The weight of the product is enough to prevent players from accidentally knocking it down.
 The head of the bungee is compatible with all sorts of mouse cables ranging from braided to rubberized to paracord ones.

-There’s one feature that separates Glorious’ mouse bungee from the others and that’s its adjustable spring arm.
-This will give you some room to work with when it comes to how high you’d like your mouse cable to be, which can play an important role to assure comfort.
+One feature separates Glorious’ mouse bungee from the others and that’s its adjustable spring arm.
+This will give you some room to work with when it comes to how high you’d like your mouse cable to be, which can play an important role in assuring player comfort.

 Estimated size: 3.81 x 3.46 x 2.48 inches